 You'll want to be gentle when you're prying away panels here — and throughout the rest of the car, for that matter.
 The plastic is obviously old and brittle, but if your Camaro is "new to you," you're probably not the first person to go at it with a panel tool.
 If that last person was an impatient hack, you could accidentally break the panel somebody else started breaking a decade ago.
 Be careful, work slowly, and pay attention to what the panels are doing as you remove them.

 The dash kit isn’t the only discounted item that comes with your Crutchfield stereo purchase.
 You'll also get a wiring harness that makes the connections between your new stereo and the factory harness, plus an antenna adapter.
-You'll want to have those items handy before you get to work installing the new receiver.
-Complete, illustrated instructions can be found in the Crutchfield MasterSheet that's included free with your stereo purchase.
+You'll want to have those items (and the included instructions) handy before you get to work installing the new receiver.

 Tools needed: Panel tool, 7mm socket, ratchet, and extension, 9/32" hex driver and socket